 A Brief History of Mathematical Finance

-In the aferomentioned period the produced scientific work was truly revolutionary.
-In his doctoral thesis Bachilier proposed a modelling framework where stock prices are assumed to follow a random walk.
-The remarkable insight would later evolve into the theory of the application of Brownian Motion in financial markets.
-The idea was truly ahead of its time, predating Albert Einstein's famous paper, "Investigations on The Theory of Brownian Movement", by five years.
-Bachelier's model assumed that price changes were independent and normally distributed, altought an unrealistic simplification, such concepts remain fundamental in many financial models.
+In the aforementioned period, the produced scientific work was truly revolutionary.
+In his doctoral thesis, Bachelier proposed a modelling framework where stock prices are assumed to follow a random walk.
+This remarkable insight would later evolve into the theory of the application of Brownian Motion in financial markets.
+The idea was ahead of its time, predating Albert Einstein's famous paper, “Investigations on The Theory of Brownian Movement”, by five years.
+Bachelier's model assumed that price changes were independent and normally distributed—although an unrealistic simplification, such concepts remain fundamental in many financial models.

-Brownian motion, also known as the Wiener process (named after Norbert Wiener), firstly observed by Robert Brown when analysing the behavior of minute particules suspended in water under a microscope became a cornerstone of financial modeling.
-It represents the continuous-time random movement of particles, serving as an analogy for the unpredictable movements of stock prices[2].
+Brownian motion, also known as the Wiener process (named after Norbert Wiener), was first observed by Robert Brown when analysing the behavior of minute particles suspended in water under a microscope.
+Brownian motion later became a cornerstone of financial modeling.
+It represents the continuous-time random movement of particles, serving as an analogy for the unpredictable movements of stock prices [2].

 The evolution from Bachelier's initial ideas to the sophisticated models we use today highlights the continuous development in the field of mathematical finance.
 These stochastic processes and models provide the mathematical foundation for risk management, portfolio optimization, and derivative pricing.